ArduPilot/ardupilot_wiki/plane/source/docs/airbrakes-on-plane.rst

 Use With Reverse Thrust on Motor
 --------------------------------

-Setup :ref:`Reverse Thrust<reverse-thrust>` as desired.
+Setup :ref:`Reverse Thrust<reverse-thrust-setup>` as desired.
 Airbrake operation will be in sync with reverse throttle applied.

 Use Without Reverse Thrust ESC
 ------------------------------